Are you looking for cheap Drill bits?

 Drill Bit Material

-Main materials are Cobalt Steel and Carbide;
+The main materials are Cobalt Steel and Carbide;

 Carbon added to iron during melting operation makes its steel.
 There are certain conditions that carbon should be less than 2%.
 This percentage of carbon decides if it is low carbon steel like less than 0.8% or high carbon steel that is 0.8%-2%.
 The same Cobalt is added to enhance its functionality.

-- Soft – Low-carbon Steel: The most inexpensive drill bits of the lot. frequent sharpening is required.
+- Soft – Low-carbon Steel: The most inexpensive drill bits of the lot.
+Frequent sharpening is required.
 Best for wood.
 It has a very short life span.